-The HIA would assign harvesters to search sections in each colony open to harvest.
-Harvest locations and access pathways would be delineated to minimize contact with other bird colonies and to ensure that harvesters moving through a colony would not disturb hauled out marine mammals.
-Harvesters would be authorized to collect eggs from nests with one, two, three or four eggs; however, harvesters could choose to not harvest from nests with three or four eggs according to their families tradition.
-Regardless of the clutch size or harvest strategy selected, harvesters would be required to remove all eggs from harvested nests.
-Harvesters would tally the number of nests located and harvested from (the number of nests with zero, one, two, three or four eggs).
+The HIA would assign harvesters to search sections of the colonies.
+Harvest locations and access pathways would be delineated to minimize contact with other bird colonies and to ensure that harvesters moving through a colony would not be visible to hauled out marine mammals.
+Harvesters would locate nests with eggs and check eggs for pipping or star-fractures which indicate developing chicks.
 No eggs would be taken from nests with pipping or star-fractured eggs.
+All eggs would be harvested from other nests regardless of the number of eggs in the nest.
+Harvesters would tally the number of nests located and harvested from (the number of nests with 0, 1, 2, 3, and 4 eggs).
 Harvesters would make only one pass through each colony and would move steadily through nesting areas to reduce disturbance.
 No time limit in the colony would be imposed on harvesters.
-Resting, eating, etc., would take place on beaches or outside nesting areas to reduce disturbance.
+Resting, eating, etc. would take place on beaches or outside nesting areas to reduce disturbance.
+The total number of eggs harvested in a particular location, on a particular day, or in a particular year would not be regulated.

-Each harvest group would include up to twelve tribal members identified by the HIA.
-In addition, one official representative (from the NPS and/or the HIA) would accompany the group to collect data.
-This individual would serve as the logistics coordinator, maintaining contact as necessary with harvesters.
-The Superintendent may authorize additional participants/observers to join the group, but these individuals would remain on the beach and/or on the vessel(s) to minimize disturbance in the breeding colonies.
-Harvesters would abide by the requirements of the Wilderness Visitor Use Management Plan as well as the Park's annual compendium.
+Harvest groups would include up to twelve enrolled tribal members identified by the HIA.
+One official representative (from the NPS and/or the HIA) would accompany the group to gather harvest data and otherwise assist the group.
+The Superintendent may authorize additional participants/observers to join the group, but these individuals would remain on the beach and/or on the vessel to minimize disturbance in the breeding colonies.

 Monitoring: Monitoring protocols would be established to help the NPS determine population and harvest trends and identify impacts to park resources.
 Monitoring would occur before, during and after harvest activities.
-On-site activities would be documented in an annual report prepared by the HIA and submitted to the Superintendent following the close of the harvest season.
-The annual report would include:
+On-site activities would be documented in a trip report prepared by the HIA and submitted to the Superintendent following each trip.
+The trip report would include:

-- Date of site visits, harvest locations, and number of harvesters/site - Number of eggs taken from nests with one, two, three and four eggs as well as number of nests with no eggs located at each site per visit - Number of pipped, star-fractured, or predated eggs and number of hatched chicks in nests located at each site per visit - Number of marine mammals hauled out at harvest location; number of animals leaving the haul out and entering the water before, during or immediately after harvest activities; behavioral changes including increased alertness or increased aggressive interactions at each site per visit - Other species present at each site per visit - Visitor interactions at each site per visit
+- Date of trip and number of harvesters - Number of eggs taken from nests with one to four eggs as well as number of nests with no eggs located - Number of pipped, star-fractured, or predated eggs and number of hatched chicks in nests located - Number of marine mammals hauled out at harvest location; number of animals leaving the haul out and entering the water before, during or immediately after harvest activities; behavioral changes including increased alertness or increased aggressive interactions - Other species present - Visitor interactions